GunnarEriksson/chtmltable/README.md

 To generate a not specified table, just exclude the table specifications.
 The data is presented as it is in number of columns according to the number of keys in the data objects.
 The title of the columns are the name of the keys in the data object.
+CHTMLTable uses the function htmlentities() to show data in the table cells.

     $table = $table->create([], $data, []);
     $table->getHTMLTable();